HUBId/UCF-protocol/docs/determinism_rules.md

   sets (for example `ReasonCodes.codes`) MUST be sorted lexicographically before serialization.
 Such set-like lists SHOULD also be bounded by the caller to prevent unbounded growth when forming digests.
+* Reason codes that are carried directly (for example `ReasonCodes.codes`) or wrapped (for example `TopReasonCodes.reason_codes`) MUST be sorted lexicographically before computing canonical bytes or digests.
 * Canonical bytes are the deterministic protobuf encoding of the fully prepared message.
 The `canonical_bytes` helper in this crate performs the encoding; the caller is responsible for ordering any set-like repeated fields before